 Sunday: Make Some Feathered Friends

-Family-owned Ralph’s Barbecue opens early for Sunday dinner, so its pulled pork and slaw are ready when you arrive in Weldon.
+Family-owned Ralph’s Barbecue is open for Sunday dinner, so its pulled pork and slaw are ready when you arrive in Weldon.
 The founder’s granddaughter and great-grandson prepare both from the original 70-year-old recipes.
-Their Southern sides, seafood and fried chicken are tasty, too.
+Their Southern sides, seafood and fried chicken are tasty too.

 This trip idea was produced in partnership with Halifax County Convention and Visitors Bureau.